Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Stability Condition for Anisotropic Magnetized Strange Quark Matter

-If this inequality condition is satisfied, the corresponding phase of quark matter is stable, otherwise the matter remains metastable.
-We have plotted the energy per baryon of different phases of quark matter in Fig.~\hyperref[fig:stability_plot]{\ref*{fig:stability_plot}}.
-From panels (~\hyperref[fig:sub11]{\ref*{fig:sub11}}) and (~\hyperref[fig:sub12]{\ref*{fig:sub12}}), where E/A is plotted against the baryon number density ratio ($n_{B}/n_{0}$), where $n_{0}=0.16\; fm^{-3}$ is the nuclear saturation density, it is evident that for $B_{bag}=65\; MeV/fm^{3}$, the MSQM, CFL, and the MCFL phases with pairing gaps $\Delta=30$ and $50$ MeV lie closer to or even below the $^{56}\mathrm{Fe}$ line compared to SQM.
-At $B_{bag} =75 \; MeV/fm^3$, the curves shift upward, reducing the overall stability, however the MSQM and MCFL phase with gaps $\Delta=30$ and $50$ MeV remain comparatively stable, while the SQM and CFL with gap parameters $\Delta=30$ and $50$ MeV lie well above the stability limit.
-A similar trend is observed in panels (~\hyperref[fig:sub13]{\ref*{fig:sub13}}) and (~\hyperref[fig:sub14]{\ref*{fig:sub14}}), where E/A is shown as a function of the total perpendicular pressure $P_{\perp T}$, highlighting the zero-pressure point that determines absolute stability for different phases of quark matter.
-For $B_{bag}=65\; MeV/fm^3$, the MCFL phase with a higher pairing gap lies significantly below the ${^{56}\mathrm{Fe}}$ line, confirming its absolute stability, whereas at $B_{bag}=75 \; MeV/fm^3$, the stability weakens but the MCFL phase with $\Delta=50$ MeV approaches the threshold.\\ The stability of magnetized quark matter strongly depends on the quark masses, the bag constant, the pairing gap parameter, and the magnetic field strength.
-In this work, both the quark masses and the gap parameters have been considered at relatively small values.
-As a consequence, the SQM and the CFL phases do not fully satisfy the stability condition, since the reduction in free energy is not sufficient to bring E/A below the $^{56}\mathrm{Fe}$ value.
-However, if both the quark masses and the gap parameters are increased, then the energy per baryon decreases accordingly.
-In such cases, both the SQM and the CFL phases can also satisfy the stability inequality.
-The presence of strong magnetic field further favors the MSQM and MCFL phases by enhancing their stability through Landau quantization, which lowers the energy per baryon and explains why the MSQM and MCFL phases emerge as the most stable configurations under the considered conditions.
+If this inequality is satisfied, the quark matter phase is absolutely stable otherwise it remains metastable.
+The upper row panels of Fig.~\hyperref[fig:stability_plot]{\ref*{fig:stability_plot}} show the variation of ${E/A}$ with the normalized baryon density (${n_{B}/n_{0}}$), where $n_{0}=\rm{0.16\,fm^{-3}}$ denotes the nuclear saturation density.
+For $B_{bag}=\rm{65\,MeV/fm^3}$, the MSQM, CFL, and MCFL phases with pairing gaps $\Delta=\rm{30\,MeV}$ and $\rm{50\,MeV}$ lie close to or even below the ${^{56}{Fe}}$ line, indicating potential absolute stability.
+When the bag constant is increased to $B_{bag}=\rm{75\,MeV/fm^3}$, the curves shift upward, suggesting a reduction in stability; however, the MSQM and MCFL phases with higher pairing gaps remain comparatively stable.
+The non-magnetized SQM and CFL phases by contrast lie well above the stability limit, signifying metastability.
+A similar trend is evident in the lower row panels of Fig.~\hyperref[fig:stability_plot]{\ref*{fig:stability_plot}}, where ${E/A}$ is plotted as a function of the total perpendicular pressure ${P_{\perp T}}$.
+The zero pressure points mark the equilibrium configurations that determine absolute stability.
+For $B_{bag}=\rm{65\,MeV/fm^3}$, the MCFL phase with $\Delta=\rm{50\,MeV}$ lies notably below the ${^{56}{Fe}}$ threshold, confirming its absolute stability while higher bag constant weaken this effect.
+The overall stability of magnetized quark matter depends sensitively on the bag constant, quark masses, pairing gap, and magnetic field strength.
+In the present analysis, the quark masses and pairing gaps are taken to be relatively small, so that the SQM and CFL phases do not fully satisfy the stability condition.
+Increasing these parameters reduces the total free energy per baryon, allowing even these phases to achieve absolute stability.
+The presence of strong magnetic field further enhances stability by Landau quantization which lowers the transverse kinetic energy and thus the total energy per baryon.
+This effect explains why the MSQM and MCFL phases emerge as the most stable configurations under intense fields.
+In Fig.~\hyperref[fig:press_nb_plot]{\ref*{fig:press_nb_plot}}, we show the relation between pressure and baryon number density for the MSQM and MCFL phases at different central magnetic fields.
+The upper row panels of Fig.~\hyperref[fig:press_nb_plot]{\ref*{fig:press_nb_plot}} (for $B_{bag}=\rm{65\,MeV/fm^3}$ and $\rm{75\,MeV/fm^3}$) reveal a clear pressure anisotropy induced by the magnetic field, where ${P_{\perp T}>P_{\parallel T}}$.
+The anisotropy diminishes at higher bag constants as the confining vacuum pressure dominates over the magnetic contribution.
+Fig.~\hyperref[fig:PBdc]{\ref*{fig:PBdc}} quantifies this anisotropy showing that the difference between ${P_{\perp T}}$ and ${P_{\parallel T}}$ increases with field strength, a hallmark of deformation in magnetized quark stars.
+The lower row panels of Fig.~\hyperref[fig:press_nb_plot]{\ref*{fig:press_nb_plot}} illustrate the effect of pairing on the MCFL phase.
+Increasing the gap from $\Delta=\rm{30\,MeV}$ to $\rm{50\,MeV}$ stiffens the equation of state leading to higher pressures at a given baryon number density.
+Both strong magnetic fields and larger pairing gaps thus act to stiffen the EoS, enhance mechanical stability and favor the formation of massive, oblate stellar configurations in strong magnetic environments.